Can You Survive Without a Credit Score?

 Renting an Apartment

 Leasing an apartment with no credit score may require a little legwork on your part to find a landlord that will work with you.
-Large management companies typically process a significant number of applications across multiple properties and tend to rely heavily on FICO Scores.
+Large management companies typically process a significant number of applications across multiple properties, and many of them tend to rely heavily on FICO Scores.